-- Depression or symptoms of depression - Depression as a mental health disorder includes ongoing sad moods and/or loss of interest in activities.
-Often these symptoms are accompanied by other physical changes in sleep, fatigue and eating habits.
-Even if you do not meet the full criteria for depressive disorder, you may still benefit from therapy with a mental health professional. - Anxiety disorders - Anxiety disorders include multiple diagnoses such as generalized anxiety disorder, obsessive compulsive disorder (OCD), or panic disorder.
-Anxiety disorders are different from the common worries encountered in day-to-day life.
-Symptoms of anxiety disorder can include intrusive thoughts and make it difficult to pull yourself away from a persistent anxious state of mind.

-- Post-traumatic stress disorder (PTSD) - Post-traumatic stress disorder can develop in some people who have experienced a shocking, scary or dangerous event (such as being diagnosed with cancer).
-Symptoms can include anxiety, nightmares, irritability, changes in mood, and frightening and/or intrusive thoughts.
-Going to the hospital or being faced with foods that were eaten often during treatment are the sorts of things that may trigger these feelings.
+- Depression or symptoms of depression - Depression as a mental health disorder includes ongoing sad moods and/or loss of interest in activities. - Anxiety disorder - Anxiety disorder is different from the feelings of anxiety that are caused by the common worries encountered in day-to-day life.
+Symptoms of anxiety disorder can include intrusive thoughts and make it difficult to pull yourself away from a persistent anxious state of mind. - Post-traumatic stress disorder (PTSD) - Post-traumatic stress disorder can develop in some people who have experienced a shocking, scary or dangerous event (such as being diagnosed with cancer).
+Symptoms can include anxiety, nightmares and/or frightening thoughts.

 Your mental health is very important to your overall health and well-being.
 Ask your healthcare team or health insurance provider for a referral to a mental health professional.
-It is common to start taking medications that can improve your mental health.
 You can also visit www.helpstartshere.org and click "Find a Social Worker" for resources and information to help you search for local mental health professionals or to get online counseling.
-For more information, see Mental Health on page 52.
+For more information, see Mental Health on page 45.